 All Appli-Tec adhesives come pre-tested, pre-mixed and pre-packaged in sizes ranging from 1cc – 30cc for hand dispense syringes to 3cc – 55cc for pneumatic dispensing.

 Eliminates need for a separate cure cycle.
-The perfect choice for automated dispensing.
-A self-leveling injectable compound, Appli-Thane® 7308 maintains its dispensability for over 8 hours.
+The perfect choice for automated dispensing, Appli-Thane® 7308 is a self-leveling injectable compound, that maintains its dispensability for over 8 hours.
 The material can be cured during mass-reflow without disturbing the placement of components, thus eliminating several costly “component level” processing steps.
 The material is electrically insulative and cures to a semi-flexible material with low modulus and a very low Tg.
 It will not crack or harm bonded rigid components during thermal cycling.

 Will not harm, bend or break highly fragile substrates during extreme thermal cycling.
-Because epoxies are hard and high modulus after cure, many aerospace epoxy systems will fail when exposed to extreme thermal cycling and vibration environments.
+Because epoxies are hard and high modulus after cure, many aerospace epoxy systems will fail when exposed to extreme vibration environments.
 Designed as replacement material for these systems, Appli-Thane® 7340 is an easy-to-use polyurethane with low modulus and very low Tg.
-A thixotropic, thermally conductive compound, Appli-Thane® 7340 passes NASA’s outgassing requirements and is suitable for electronic bonding and staking and may be used as a fillet as well.
+A thixotropic, thermally conductive compound, Appli-Thane® 7340 is suitable for electro-optics bonding and staking and may be used as a fillet as well.